Washoutx/sentinel.github.io/articles/lambda_under_the_hood.md

     6 |   return [&j]{ return j; };
 ```

-This was trivial example, but imagine situation when you are copying lambdas between
-different threads, operatations on reference may lead to race conditions and weird results.
+This was trivial example, but imagine situation when you copy lambdas between different threads, operations on reference may lead to race conditions and weird results.

 [back](/)